PROFILE - Margaret Thatcher Leadership Style

 Margaret Thatcher’s initial foray into politics began at Oxford University, where she served as the President of the Oxford University Conservative Association.
 After earning a degree in chemistry, she entered the political arena as a Member of Parliament for Finchley in 1959.
 Her career quickly gained momentum, and she was elevated to the front bench as Parliamentary Secretary to the Ministry for Pensions in 1961.

-As Education Secretary under Prime Minister Edward Heath, Thatcher faced her first major controversy when she ended the provision of free milk to school children aged 7 to 11, earning her the nickname “milk snatcher”.
+As Education Secretary under Prime Minister Edward Heath in the Conservative government, Thatcher faced her first major controversy when she ended the provision of free milk to school children aged 7 to 11, earning her the nickname “milk snatcher”.
 Despite the outcry, Thatcher remained steadfast in her convictions and continued to rise within the ranks of the Conservative Party, eventually paving the way for her leadership bid in 1975.

 Leader of the Conservative Party

 Upon becoming the leader of the Conservative Party, Thatcher aimed for the highest office in the country.
-Her steadfast dedication to free-market capitalism, strong national defense, and British sovereignty defined her tenure as Prime Minister.
+Thatcher's leadership was marked by her steadfast dedication to free-market capitalism, strong national defense, and British sovereignty, which defined her tenure as Prime Minister.

 In the 1979 general election, Thatcher’s Conservatives emerged victorious, ousting the Labour government led by James Callaghan.
 As the first woman to hold the office of British Prime Minister, she vowed to bring: